steveoc64/petstore/README.md

 - End result is callable from both REST and RPC
 - Use of protobufs applies a layer of validation and control
 - End result is easier to change as requirements change
-- End result can be more testable than hand written REST calls using a 'web framework'
+- End result can be more testable than hand written REST calls using a pure web framework

 ## Design Decisions - Tools